Coso04/Coso04/README.md

 🎂 Birthday: 22 November

-Hobbies: 🎮 Playing videogames, 🍿 watching movies, 🧑🏻‍💻 coding
+Hobbies: 🎮 Playing videogames, 🍿 watching movies, 🧑🏻‍💻 coding, 📚 Reading Manga, 🎧 Listen to music

 <!---
 Coso04/Coso04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.